 Unaware of the problem

-This is the very start: he doesn't even know he has a problem yet.
+This is the very start: the buyer doesn't even know he has a problem yet.

-Show him he's not alone and how this problem relates to him, in content formats he can find easily like Blog and Social Media posts.
+Show him he's not alone and how this problem relates to his company, in content formats he can find easily, i.e. Blog Posts or Social Media posts.
 Let him find you.

 Don't try to hunt him down with a solution to a problem he hasn't yet acknowledged.
 If you do, he might just unsubscribe - and that's forever.